-Ensuring global competitiveness for American businesses and workers has been encumbered by an erratic and inconsistent trade policy that is heavily reliant on tariffs and a "go-it-alone" approach.
-Despite a recent success in passing the United States-Mexico-Canada Agreement, which created a gold standard for digital trade, the Biden Administration and Congress must reassert America's role as the global leader in trade and work with willing partners in various regions to ensure and promote safe and efficient cross-border data transfers to encourage the deployment and use of innovative technologies around the world; reestablish efficiency in our supply chains; end tariffs that hurt businesses and consumers and cost jobs; and reassert diplomacy to achieve global competitiveness for our industries and workforce.
-Moreover, Congress needs to pass comprehensive, targeted investments in emerging technologies to cement our global leadership and ensure that America sets the rules for the use of these homegrown technologies.
-Finally, Congress must ensure that American firms are not constrained by discriminatory taxation and antiglobalization policies, and that the secure, free flow of data continues to fuel innovation and consumer choice at home and abroad.
+Ensuring global competitiveness for American businesses and workers has been encumbered in recent years by an erratic and inconsistent trade policy that is heavily reliant on tariffs and a "go-it-alone" approach.
+The Biden administration and Congress must reassert America's role as the global leader in trade and work with willing partners in various regions, such as the Indo-Pacific, Western Hemisphere, and the European Union, to ensure and promote safe and efficient cross-border data transfers; lead globally in the fight against climate change by breaking down trade barriers to access, deployment, and the use of innovative environmental technologies; reestablish efficiency in our supply chains; reduce unnecessary trade barriers; end tariffs that hurt businesses and consumers and cost jobs; address the spread of digital protectionism; and reassert diplomacy to achieve global competitiveness for our industries and workforce.
+Congress must continue to invest in emerging technologies to cement our global leadership and ensure that America sets the rules for the use of these homegrown technologies, while protecting policies that cut red tape and keep trade costs low for U.S. businesses.
+Finally, Congress and the administration must ensure that American firms are not constrained by discriminatory taxation, protectionist digital regulation, and anti-globalization policies, and that the secure, free flow of data continues to fuel innovation and consumer choice at home and abroad.

-IX.
+VIII.
 Tax

-The U.S. corporate tax system, largely shaped by the Tax Cuts and Jobs Act of 2017, provides a globally competitive tax rate which encourages companies to invest in America and benefits U.S. workers, families, and communities.
-Policymakers at all levels should maintain and build upon this successful tax system to encourage investment in American businesses during the nation's continued recovery from the COVID-19 economic crisis.
+The U.S. corporate tax system, largely shaped by the Tax Cuts and Jobs Act of 2017, and enhanced by provisions of the Inflation Reduction Act, provides a globally competitive tax rate that encourages companies to invest in America and benefits U.S. workers, families, and communities.
+Policymakers at all levels should maintain and build upon this successful tax system to encourage investment in American businesses.
 As Congress considers future changes to the tax code, TechNet supports the following:

-• Defending the legal right of U.S. corporations to structure global business operations consistent with relevant legal requirements.

-• Rejecting international efforts to impose special taxes on digital businesses while encouraging governments to engage via the Organisation for Economic Cooperation and Development's inclusive framework to develop a comprehensive income tax-based and treaty-compliant solution that applies equally across the digitalized economy.
+- Defending the legal right of U.S. corporations to structure global business operations consistent with relevant legal requirements and ensuring that any new global tax rules are adopted in a manner consistent with treaty obligations and taxing norms. - Rejecting efforts by individual governments to impose discriminatory taxes on U.S. digital services. - Encouraging governments to engage via the Organization for Economic Cooperation and Development's inclusive framework to develop a consensus

-• The continued prohibition of federal internet access taxes.

-• Promoting more stock ownership opportunities for workers at startups and other employers by allowing them to defer the tax associated with the exercise of their personal equity until they sell the underlying shares and thus have the cash to pay the tax, instead of taxing these options upon vesting.
+- income tax-based solution to be ratified by all affected legislative bodies through a multilateral treaty instrument. - Continuing the federal prohibition of state and local internet access taxes. - Promoting more stock ownership opportunities for workers at startups and other employers by allowing them to defer the tax associated with the exercise of their personal equity until they sell the underlying shares and thus have the cash to pay the tax, instead of taxing these options upon vesting.